gebn/Brush/README.md

 $developer = new Developer('<developer key>');

 try {
+	// retrieve up to 10 account pastes
 	$pastes = $account->getPastes($developer, 10);

+	// delete each one
-	// delete the first 10 account pastes foreach ($pastes as $paste) {
+	foreach ($pastes as $paste) {
 		$paste->delete($developer);
 	}